 If you are using a good, reputable VPN service that effectively secures your traffic (no leaks), then yes, a VPN is safe to use.
 But therein lies the catch because there are many unsafe VPNs on the market, especially when it comes to free VPN services, which we will explain further below.

 In general, the answer is yes, it is perfectly legal (and normal!) to use VPNs, even if you are in places like China where VPNs are restricted.
 VPNs are used every day by businesses and individuals throughout the world for basic privacy and security purposes.
 Businesses rely on VPN technology and encryption for security reasons and it would not make sense for this to ever become illegal.

-That being said, China currently has a “ban” on non-approved VPN services that do not go along with state censorship requirements, as explained in the China VPN guide.
-The United Arab Emirates and a few other Gulf State countries have laws against people using VPNs to evade state censorship.
+That being said, China currently has a “ban” on non-approved VPN services that do not go along with state censorship requirements.
+The United Arab Emirates and a few other Gulf State countries have laws against people using VPNs to evade state censorship, which we covered in our guide on the best VPNs for UAE.
 Fortunately, this is not an issue in Western countries, where VPNs remain a safe, legal, and popular tool.
 (But of course, none of this is legal advice!)